aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 1. Advanced Options

 == Changelog ==

+= 4.2.3 =
+* Bugfix / Improvement: Statics are now loaded from the local cache, eliminating an AJAX call at page load.

 = 4.2.2 =
 * Bugfix: Fixed more issues with root URL affecting websites hosted on WordPress.com